tensorlayer/TensorLayer/docs/_build/html/_sources/user/tutorial.txt

 Pong Game
 ---------

-To understand Reinforcement Learning, we let computer to learns how to play Pong game from the original screen inputs.
+To understand Reinforcement Learning, we let computer to learn how to play Pong game from the original screen inputs.
 Before we start, we highly recommend you to go through a famous blog called `Deep Reinforcement Learning: Pong from Pixels <http://karpathy.github.io/2016/05/31/rl/>`_ which is a minimalistic implementation of Deep Reinforcement Learning by using python-numpy and OpenAI gym environment.

-Before running the tutorial code, you need to install `OpenAI gym environment <https://gym.openai.com/docs>`_ which is a benchmark for RL.

 .. code-block:: bash